dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 - birth date is not created using the htun2date() function but is imported from a sample of minimal_phenotype file (Finregistry dataset)
 - death date is also imported from minimal_phenotype file (Finregistry dataset)
 - in Kela datasets the column names are alreay in uppercase
-- in cancer registry not defining the following variables:
-'MY_CANC_COD_TOPO','MY_CANC_COD_AGE','MY_CANC_COD_YEAR'
 - age randomization is only performed in FinnGen not in Finregistry

+- armonize INDEX definition to the one of every other registry

 # PROCESSING SUMMARY

 Each register is transformed into a detailed longitudinal file structure containing the following variables: <br>
-FINREGISTRYID, PVM, EVENT_AGE, EVENT_YRMNTH,
+FINREGISTRYID, PVM, EVENT_YRMNTH, EVENT_AGE,
-CODE1, CODE2, CODE3, CODE4,
+CODE1, CODE2, CODE3, CODE4, CODE5, CODE6, CODE7,
 CATEGORY, INDEX, SOURCE, ICDVER.

 ## General Rules

+**PROCESSING RULES**:

 EVENT_AGE is going to be round up to 2 decimal positions